 Displays the redirect URI that is used to register the connection to Hub in Google.

 Displays the URL of the server to which Hub sends a login request when a user logs in with a Google account.
-The information displayed below this field helps you configure the authentication module.

 Stores the identifier Google uses to validate a login request.
 You generate this value in the Google API Manager when you configure the authorization settings for a web application and enter an authorized redirect URI.